Skip to content

 isDefault: true

-1. Go to DashboardsImport
+1. DashboardsImport

-2. Upload robustmq-mqtt-broker-dashboard.json file
+2. Upload grafana/robustmq-broker.json

-3. Select Prometheus data source
+3. Select your Prometheus data source in the DS_PROMETHEUS dropdown

 4. Click Import